 $21MM for Whistleblowers and Government in Settlement of Government Declined Kickback, Medicaid Fraud Suit Against Omnicare

-Joel Androphy, David Berg, Sarah Frazier, and Zenobia Bivens won a settlement to end a False Claims Act case brought by whistleblowers alleging fraudulent Medicaid claims and kickbacks to pharmacies that prescribed an antidepressant drug.
+Joel Androphy, David Berg and Zenobia Bivens won a settlement to end a False Claims Act case brought by whistleblowers alleging fraudulent Medicaid claims and kickbacks to pharmacies that prescribed an antidepressant drug.
 The settlement between CVS-owned Omnicare and relators was after roughly a decade of litigation over the company’s alleged role in an alleged scheme by drugmaker Organon to pay kickbacks to long-term care pharmacies that prescribed its Remeron antidepressants, purportedly resulting in false claims to Medicaid.